2-Day Dublin Itinerary

 If you want to be utterly carefree, the best option is to book a transfer from Dublin Airport to your hotel.

 Once you’ve dropped off your baggage, head to Temple Bar.
-It's one of the city’s most lively neighborhoods, packed with bars, pubs, restaurants, and street music.
+It's one of the city’s most lively neighbourhoods, packed with bars, pubs, restaurants, and street music.

 If you’re not very hungry, enjoy a pint of Guinness at Oliver St. John Gogarty or at Temple Bar, two of the area’s most traditional Irish pubs.